<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1619099918640294&amp;ev=PageView&amp;noscript=1">

 Injuries don't just impact your business on a human level, they also significantly impact your business through reduced productivity, increased absenteeism, and costly medical and legal fees.
 Moreover, a lack of commitment to safety can harm an organization's reputation, while noncompliance with occupational health and safety regulations can result in fines and even legal action.

-With 2023 already upon us, it is important for business owners and management to prioritize their lone worker safety through an effective lone worker safety program.
+It is important for business owners and management to prioritize their lone worker safety through an effective lone worker safety program.
 To assist with this, we have put together a list of six best practices that will keep your lone workers safer and more productive.

 What is a lone worker safety program?